 Due Dates: Assignments are due at the beginning of class on the date designated.
-There will be no extensions to due dates.

 Communication: Moodle will be used for class information, materials, assignment details, other communication, and grades.

 Notification of Course Cancellation: If I must cancel class for any reason, I will email the class, post an announcement on Moodle, and put a notice on the classroom door.